Chart Color Schemes

 Winmalee has shown very soft population growth performance across periods assessed by AreaSearch

-Winmalee's population is estimated at around 6,500 as of Feb 2026.
-This reflects an increase of 112 people since the 2021 Census which reported a population of 6,388.
-The change was inferred from AreaSearch's estimation of resident population at 6,438 following examination of ABS ERP data release in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 717 persons per square kilometer.
-Winmalee's growth rate of 1.8% since the 2021 census exceeded the SA3 area's growth rate of 1.7%.
-Population growth was primarily driven by overseas migration contributing approximately 97.0% of overall population gains during recent periods.
+As per ABS population updates for the broader area and validated addresses by AreaSearch, the estimated population of Winmalee as of February 2026 is around 6,500.
+This reflects a growth of 112 people (1.8%) since the 2021 Census, which reported a population of 6,388.
+The increase was inferred from AreaSearch's estimated resident population of 6,438, based on their examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a population density ratio of 717 persons per square kilometer, roughly inline with averages seen across locations assessed by AreaSearch.
+Winmalee's growth rate exceeded that of its SA3 area (1.7%), marking it as a growth leader in the region.
+Overseas migration contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline of 267 persons by 2041, but growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to increase by 138 people.
+According to these projections, Winmalee's population is expected to decline by 265 persons by 2041, with a projected increase of 143 people in the 75 to 84 age group.

 Frequently Asked Questions - Population